ibexa/documentation-user/docs/personalization/event_types.md

 ---
-description: Recommendations rely on tracking different events describing the behavior of users on your website.
+description: Recommendations rely on tracking different events that describe users' behavior on the website.
 ---

 # Event types